easy sourdough starter from scratch

 Recommended Sourdough Starter Supplies

 You’ll notice that the flour and water is listed in gram weights for this recipe.
+Most bread recipes are by weight instead of volume since every person measures flour so differently.

 Weighing keeps the consistency of the starter precise and will teach you to become comfortable with a scale for your future sourdough baking projects.